sirfonzie/INF2004_LAB3/README.md

 <img src="img/encoder.png" width=50% height=50%>

 You may now change the callback function to convert this code into the wheel encoder driver.
 To measure distance, count each time the notch has been detected (Hint: Use edge-triggered).
-To measure speed, you will need to measure the pulse-width.
+To measure speed, you will need to measure the pulse width.

 ## **TIMERS**